wp-plugins/custom-post-type-ui/readme.txt

 = Will this work in previous version of WordPress =

 The register_post_type function was added in WordPress 2.9 so technically it should work in 2.9, but there is no admin menu UI so all post types are created and used behind the scenes.

+= I'm getting an error: Undefined offset =

+v0.3 reworked how custom taxonomies are stored.
+You need to delete your current taxonomies and recreate them in the new version for this error to go away.

 == Plugin Support ==
 [Custom Post Type UI Support](http://webdevstudios.com/support/forum/custom-post-type-ui/ "WordPress Plugins and Support Services")